Ethos and Values

 A cross-curricular approach

 We deliver a cross curricular approach to the delivery of SMSC (spiritual, moral, social and cultural development), including British Values

 - via current affairs – via our weekly tutorial discussion sessions centred on a topic in the news such as Extremism

-- via assemblies – a 15 session once a week centred on a theme that links to British Values, for example, Human Rights and Freedom
+- via assemblies – once a week centred on a theme that links to British Values, for example, Human Rights and Freedom

 - student leadership – actively voting in Academy elections to elect posts of responsibility

 - Religion & Philosophy lessons – predominantly Christian but exploring beliefs and values of other faiths including multicultural celebrations

 - and in subjects where we map how other subjects deliver knowledge and understanding of key concepts that link to British Values.